crypt0grapher/sap-jco-rfc/README.md

  JCo library:         /opt/sap/lib/libsapjco3.so
 ```

-If SAP JCo is not installed, then you need to download it from [SAP Download portal](https://support.sap.com/en/product/connectors/jco.html) (SAP S/C/I/D-User required), consideing  the bitness of your JVM and machine processor.
-Currently, the latest version is 3.1.3, shipped as a file `sapjco31P_3-70004517.zip` containing a gzipped tar file `sapjco3-linuxx86_64-3.1.3.tgz` which is to be unzipped to the directory of your chioce (e.g. `/opt/sap/lib` as in the above output), further referred to as `<sapjco_install_dir>`.
+If SAP JCo is not installed, then you need to download it from the [SAP Download portal](https://support.sap.com/en/product/connectors/jco.html) (SAP S/C/I/D-User required), considering  the bitness of your JVM and machine OS/processor. at the moment of writing this readme, the latest version is 3.1.3, which is shipped for Linux as a file `sapjco31P_3-70004517.zip` containing a gzipped tar archive `sapjco3-linuxx86_64-3.1.3.tgz` which is to be unpacked with `tar zxvf sapjco3-linuxx86_64-3.1.3.tgz` to the directory of your choice (e.g. `/opt/sap/lib` in the above output), further referred to as `<sapjco_install_dir>`.
-The delivery contains samples, documentation, license info and the connector itself as two library files:  `sapjco3.jar` and `libsapjco3.so` (`.sl` for HP-UX).
+The SAP JCo delivery contains samples, documentation, license info, and the connector itself as two library files:  `sapjco3.jar` and `libsapjco3.so` (`.sl` for HP-UX, `.dylib` on macOS).

 Once unpacked and copied to the `<sapjco_install_dir>`, set the below environmental variables or, even better, add them to your `~/.bashrc` (or `~/.zshrc`,` ~/.shrc`, `~/.kshrc`, `~/.cshrc` or whatever shell you are using), as follows: